Legally Blonde: Filming

 Luketic said he was "terrified" on his first day of filming.
 "I come from making a ten-minute short with a crew of ten people to a crew of 200 and having enough trucks and trailers to wrap around a city block."

 Both the University of Southern California and Stanford refused to allow the producers to use their college names in the film. "[The producers of the film] asked if they could set the film at USC, but the images of her as an undergraduate and being in a sorority ... we felt there was too much stereotyping going on," says Elijah May, campus filming coordinator at USC.
 The production settled on having Elle go to a fictional college called CULA.

 Although the film was primarily set at Harvard University, campus scenes were filmed at USC, University of California, Los Angeles, California Institute of Technology, and Rose City High School in Pasadena, California.
-Production initially lasted from October to December 2000.
+Principal production lasted from October to December 2000.

 The "bend and snap" scene – where Elle explains to Paulette how to get her crush's attention – almost did not make it into the movie.

 "[Producer] Marc Platt wanted a B plot for Paulette (Jennifer Coolidge)," McCullah Lutz told Entertainment Weekly.
 "At first we were like, 'Should the store be robbed?'"
 Co-writer Kirsten Smith observed, "I think we spent a week or two trying to figure out what the B plot and this big set piece should be.
 There were crime plots.
 We were pitching scene after scene and it all felt very tonally weird".

 Later, while brainstorming at a bar in Los Angeles, McCullah Lutz came up with a solution: "What if Elle shows [Paulette] a move so she can get the UPS guy?"
 On the spur of the moment, Smith invented a move, standing up and demonstrating what would become the bend and snap.
 Smith explains, "It was a spontaneous invention.
 It was a completely drunken moment in a bar."
 Director Robert Luketic later adapted the "bend and snap" move into a dance number for the film.